8BitSensei/coin-comparison/README.md

-# CNNs for comparing prehistoric and early historic coins
+# Siamese-CNN for comparing prehistoric and early historic coins

 This is a project which was part of my University of Surrey Comp Sci degree.
 I applied a siamese CNN model to compare extracted image features of some 7000 images scraped from the [British Museum Catalogue](http://www.britishmuseum.org/research/collection_online/search.aspx).